stephenjohnlimb/ek9/CONTRIBUTING.md

 See the [WIKI](https://github.com/stephenjohnlimb/ek9/wiki/EK9-Development) to see how the project is structured and how you can run and debug the grammar with some EK9 source code.

-The initial implementation will be written in Java, all code must have unit tests.
+The initial implementation will be written in Java (15), all code must have unit tests and code coverage analysis is employed.

-Corrections and improvements to the EK9 documentation web site are welcome as are reviews and ideas surrounding the grammar.
-But at this point in time focus is on getting the existing grammar robust and resilient - rather than adding more features or capabilities in.
+At this point in time focus is on getting the existing grammar robust and resilient - rather than adding more features or capabilities in.

 Having written all the examples and actually used the EK9 language to accomplish a few things